 Create a Social Media Calendar

 Creating quality social media content is not enough.
 You also need to make sure that it reaches your followers on a consistent basis.
 An effective way to share the right kind of content is to use a social media calendar.
 Without complicating things, a social media calendar is nothing but a detailed schedule of the type of content you will be posting to each of your social media accounts.
-It gives you the much needed clarity to post social media updates that matter.
+It gives you the much-needed clarity to post social media updates that matter.

 There are multiple ways to create your social media calendar.
-You can either choose to go the simple way by using a spreadsheet or calendar in your Google Drive, or use a more robust approach by using a paid tool.
+You can either choose to go the simple way by using a spreadsheet or calendar in your Google Drive or use a more robust approach by using a paid tool.

-It doesn’t matter what tool you use to create your calendar, what actually matters is how detailed it is and and how you will be executing it.
+It doesn’t matter what tool you use to create your calendar, what actually matters is how detailed it is and how you will be executing it.
 Because ultimately your precise execution plays a major role in making your efforts successful.

-Having a clear social media calendar allows you to stay accountable, be consistent, save a ton of time, get more productive, and achieve peace of mind – all of which contributes to building a results oriented social media marketing approach.
+Having a clear social media calendar allows you to stay accountable, be consistent, save a ton of time, get more productive, and achieve peace of mind – all of which contributes to building a result oriented social media marketing approach.

 Get Inspired by Other Brands

 When you are doing social media marketing for small business, it is easy to get confused and misunderstand what your audience is looking for.
-This can lead you to create content that does not go well with the your overall business goals.
+This can lead you to create content that does not go well with your overall business goals.
 Which is why you need to spend time looking and analyzing the type of content other businesses are posting to their social media accounts.

 These companies can be your direct competitors or may even compliment your business.
 The idea is to get a clear understanding of the type of content that is working for them.
 Look for patterns and see what’s fetching them the most social response.

 You can also leverage social listening to find insights about your prospects and what they want to see from you.
 This not only ensures that you create appropriate content on a regular basis, but it also helps you stand out from the crowd.